YuzukiTsuru/AmiiboTap/README.md

 > This project is for learning and testing purposes only, This project is not responsible for any infringement behavior.

 ## 👀 Help Wanted
-I am trying to get libnfc as a submodule in git and cmake to build, but I can't get it corrected.
+I am trying to get libnfc as a submodule in git and cmake to build, but I can't get it corrected.  -> I Did it！

 ## Build from source